 My father taught me all he knows about manners, or tried to anyway.
 Why, because manners are the building blocks of a gentleman and the cornerstone of polite society.

 So he taught me to open a door for a lady, even when she’s my sister.
 He taught me to serve a guest the best you have because you want to, not because you have to.
 He taught me a lot of different things, even how to eat, or tried to anyway.

-My table manners leave something to be desired, to put it politely.
+My table manners leave a lot to be desired, to put it politely.
 If you ask my parents they’ll put it differently.
 What can I say…how ’bout, “It’s all your fault Dad!”
-How you like that?!
+How do you like that?!
 Yeah that might sound childish or like a cheap shot but keep reading anyway.

 “Shall I get you a mirror?”
 Straightaway I should have known something was up.
 My father never did anything for me when I was little (except: feed me, clothe me, play with me, watch cartoons with me, teach me, etc).

 If I asked him to help me find a schoolbook – he would look up from his paper, eye the room, and say, “I can see your book from here, go find it.”
 I couldn’t see it (or my book for that matter) but I’m sure he was teaching me, or trying to anyway.

 “Huh,” was all I could inquisitively utter, sitting across the dinner table from him.
 Even my sisters were confused.
 I thought my mother looked befuddled too, but now I know, she was bemused.
 He asked again, “Do you want me to get you a mirror?”